 The amount of the QNEC for missed deferral opportunities is calculated by adding:

 - 50% of the employee’s missed deferral amount

 - 100% of any employer matching contributions that were missed out on

 - Adding any potential investment gains that were missed out on

 Regarding the 50% correction on employee’s missed deferrals, there are certain criteria that, if met, allow the employer to pay only 25% or 0% in different situations.
 These criteria hinge on the timing of the QNEC in relation to the error.
 Typically, errors are not discovered until an audit or well after the error occurred; therefore, the 50% correction is the most common used in QNECs.

 Bonus pay is defined as eligible compensation in the plan document, and it was discovered that no 401(k) withholding was made on a participant’s bonus of $5,000.
 The participant’s deferral percentage election is 4% and the employer matches 100% of all deferrals up to 3%.
 Lost earnings were calculated to be $15.

 Correction needed: The employee’s missed deferral amount is 4% x $5,000 = $200.
 The QNEC will reimburse 50% of that amount = $100.
 For the employer match, 3% x $5,000= $150 must be reimbursed.
 The $15 of lost earnings will also be included.
 The total QNEC comes to $100+$150+$15 = $265.

-If you do come across the need for a QNEC, consult with your TPA and auditor to ensure it is calculated correctly.
+If you do come across the need for a QNEC and have questions, feel free to contact a Henry+Horne auditor professional and we will ensure it is calculated correctly.

 Brad Sinko, CPA